dib-lab/kProcessor_tests/exp1/README.md

 - Branch: **PriorityQueueIndexing**

-> You may need to build this twice cause the ntcard can't be imported in the CMake add_library().
+> You may need to build this twice cause the ntcard can't be imported in the CMake add_subdirectory().

 ```bash
 git clone git@github.com:dib-lab/kProcessor.git